Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/transparency.rst

 In Blender, transparent shadows are set on the materials that receive the shadows from the transparent object.
-This is enabled and disabled with the *Receive Transparent* button, in the :menuselection:`Material context --> Shadow` panel.
+This is enabled and disabled with the *Receive Transparent* button, in the :menuselection:`Material --> Shadow` panel.
 The shadow's brightness is dependent on the *Alpha* value of the shadow casting material.

-Alternatives to transparent ray-traced shadows can be found in the *World* context, namely the *Ambient Occlusion*, *Environment Lighting*, and *Gather* panels.
+Alternatives to transparent ray-traced shadows can be found in the *World* tab, namely the *Ambient Occlusion*, *Environment Lighting*, and *Gather* panels.
 Alternatively, a texture can be used to control the *Intensity* value of the shadow-receiving material.

 .. _transparency_ior_common:

 IOR values for Common Materials
 -------------------------------